cfficaurzua/P2-SDCND/writeup_template.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-###Test a Model on New Images
+##Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+I download a set of images from google street view, particularly from the intersection between untermainbrücke and mainkai in frankfurt, germany.
+Also I append to the set some pictures shared by our classmate Sonja Krause-Harder.

-Here are five German traffic signs that I found on the web:
+Here are some of the pictures taken:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+Then I cropped out 40 traffic signs.

+There are a couple of image I found peculiar and hard to identify. the first one comes from this picture:
+![alt text][image6]

+As shown above, there are two signs of children crossing, but one is the flipped version of the official Sign. the training set, test set and validation set don't have any flipped version of the children crossing sign. therefore the model is prone to make a mistake here.

+The second image is the following:

+In this image, I don't even understand what does it mean, for me, it looks like a double negation no entry Sign, the interesting thing is that if you look at the center there is a Yield sign within the original Traffic Sign, so definitely the program will have troubles there.

+###Model's Predictions

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.